risingwavelabs/risingwave-docs-legacy/docs/transform/subscription.md

 The `since_clause` is used to specify the starting point for reading data.
 By setting this clause, you can control the range of data that is returned, allowing you to retrieve only the incremental data or data starting from a specific time or event.

-If you don’t specify the `since_clause`, the returned data will include both the historical data up to the time of declaration and the incremental data after declaration.
-If you want to specify it, here are the available choices:
+Below are the available choices for `since_clause`.
+If you don’t specify the `since_clause`, the returned data will just include the incremental data after declaration, which equals to the first choice below.

 1. `since now()/proctime()` : The returned data will include only the incremental data starting from the time of declaration.